Terence Ray Solicitors owns and operates this site www.trsolicitors.co.uk

 Updating personal data about you

-If any of the personal data that you have provided to us changes, for example if you change your email address or if you wish to cancel any request you have made of us, or if you become aware we have any inaccurate personal data about you, please let us know by sending an email to email@example.com or use our contact form.
+If any of the personal data that you have provided to us changes, for example if you change your email address or if you wish to cancel any request you have made of us, or if you become aware that we have any inaccurate personal data about you, please let us know by sending an email to firstname.lastname@example.org or use our contact form.
 We will not be responsible for any losses arising from any inaccurate, inauthentic, deficient or incomplete personal data that you provide to us.

 You have various rights with respect to our use of your personal data:

 Access: You have the right to request a copy of the personal data that we hold about you.
 There are exceptions to this right, so that access may be denied if, for example, making the information available to you would reveal personal data about another person, or if we are legally prevented from disclosing such information.
 You are entitled to see the personal data held about you.
 If you wish to do this, please contact us using the contact details provided below.